ocramz/sparse-linear-algebra/README.md

 ### Creation of sparse data

-The `fromListSM` function creates a sparse matrix from an array of its entries we use :
+The `fromListSM` function creates a sparse matrix from a collection of its entries in (row, column, value) format:

     fromListSM :: Foldable t => (Int, Int) -> t (IxRow, IxCol, a) -> SpMatrix a